 If any of this information changes, please let us know by calling Member Services.
+Also, you may tell us about these changes at kp.org by selecting "contact Member Services" and sending us an email or chat message.

 It is also important to contact Social Security if you move or change your mailing address.
 You can find phone numbers and contact information for Social Security in Chapter 2, Section 5.